krakend/krakend-documentation/extending/check-plugin.md

 ---
-lastmod: 2022-08-22
+lastmod: 2024-02-27
 date: 2022-01-28
 aliases: ["/docs/extending/plugin-tools/"]
-linktitle: Checking your plugins
+linktitle: Check plugin dependencies
-title: "Guide to check custom KrakenD plugins"
+title: "Check dependencies of plugins"
-description: Learn how to check your custom KrakenD plugins with the check-plugin command and make sure that your developments are compatible and loadable by KrakenD during runtime.
+description: Learn how to check your custom KrakenD plugins with the check-plugin command and ensure that your developments are compatible and loadable by KrakenD during runtime.
-weight: 20
+weight: 30
 notoc: true
 meta:
     since: 2.0